medialab/minet/README.md

   --rate-limit RATE_LIMIT                         Authorized number of hits by minutes.
 Defaults to 6.
   -o OUTPUT, --output OUTPUT                      Path to the output file.
 By default, everything will be printed to stdout.
   -t TOKEN, --token TOKEN                         CrowdTangle dashboard API token.
+  --and AND                                       AND clause to add to the query terms.
   --end-date END_DATE                             The latest date at which a post could be posted (UTC!).
   -f {csv,jsonl}, --format {csv,jsonl}            Output format.
 Defaults to `csv`.
+  --language LANGUAGE                             Language ISO code like "fr" or "zh-CN".
   -l LIMIT, --limit LIMIT                         Maximum number of posts to retrieve.
 Will fetch every post by default.
   --not-in-title                                  Whether to search terms in account titles also.
   --offset OFFSET                                 Count offset.